-Adtalem maintains three stock-based incentive plans: the 2003 Stock Incentive Plan, the Amended and Restated Incentive Plan of 2005 and the Second Amended and Restated Incentive Plan of 2013.
+Adtalem maintains three stock-based incentive plans: the 2003 Stock Incentive Plan, the Amended and Restated Incentive Plan of 2013 and the Second Amended and Restated Incentive Plan of 2013.
 Under these plans, directors, key executives and managerial employees are eligible to receive incentive stock or nonqualified options to purchase shares of Adtalem's common stock.
-The Second Amended and Restated Incentive Plan of 2005 also permit the granting of stock appreciation rights, RSUs, performance based RSUs and other stock and cash-based compensation.
+The Second Amended and Restated Incentive Plan of 2013 and the Amended and Restated Incentive Plan of 2005 also permit the granting of stock appreciation rights, RSUs, performance based RSUs and other stock and cash-based compensation.
 Although options remain outstanding under the 2003 and 2005 incentive plans, no further stock-based grants will be issued from these plans.
-The Second Amended and Restated Incentive Plan of 2005 are administered by the Compensation Committee of the Board.
+The Second Amended and Restated Incentive Plan of 2013 and the Amended and Restated Incentive Plan of 2005 are administered by the Compensation Committee of the Board.
 Options are granted for terms of up to ten years and can vest immediately or over periods of up to five years.
 The requisite service period is equal to the vesting period.
 The option price under the plans is the fair market value of the shares on the date of the grant.